theanalyst/osc17-ceph-elk/slides.md

 ### RGW
 + Implements Buckets, User Accounts, ACLs
 + S3 is a very well known Object Storage Rest API, RGW's implementation is similar
 + Heavy ecosystem of s3/swift client tooling can be leveraged against RGW
 + Supports S3 features like websites, object lifecycle, versioning

+--

+### RGW
 + From Jewel we support multisite which allows for data to be replicated across geographies
++ From Kraken we support sync plugins which allow for interesting operations that can work based on object data & metadata notifications

 ---

 ## ElasticSearch
 + At its core a search & analytics engine with a REST api
 + Understand trends & patterns in data
++ Really simple & intuitive REST API for many std. queries

 ---